wp-plugins/performerjs/readme.txt

 = And the Wordpress plugin? =

-This plugin simply includes the Performer JavaScript file using the 'admin_head' (yes, Performer in the admin area) and 'wp_foot' hooks.
+This plugin simply includes the Performer JavaScript file using the 'admin_head' (yes, Performer in the admin area) and 'wp_footer' hooks.
 However it first checks to see if one of the support JavaScript libraries is present, and if not includes the jQuery library using the Google AJAX API.

 == Screenshots ==